9th8/up-to-date-real-world-haskell/5-writing-a-library.md

 that our library requires to build.
 For each package, we can optionally specify the range of versions with which this library is known to work.
-The `base` package contains many of the core Haskell modules, such as the Prelude, so it\'s effectively always required.
+The `base` package contains many of the core Haskell modules, such as the Prelude, so it's effectively always required.

 :::: tip
 ::: title